maria-S-456/parking-app/README.txt

 Redid parking app using EJS view engine, routes, and with most forms on a single page except login.
 Working authentication using local database.
 Map, contact, suggestion, sign up, and login forms work correctly.

+update: accessing public api through a sample route to test that it's working. data appearing in console to ensure it's being accessed.